StrikingLoo/strikingloo.github.io/_posts/2022-07-11-art-prompts.md

 _**Update**: Besides Craiyon, I've found [Dall-E Flow](https://github.com/jina-ai/dalle-flow), a colab notebook that uses [Jina-AI](https://github.com/jina-ai/jina) to be the best tool for generating beautiful DALL-E images, and I recommend everyone to give it a spin.
 It's free and open source, and I'm loving it._

+I also wrote separate articles after experimenting with [OpenAI's DALL-E 2](/dall-e-2-prompt-guide) and its [open source competition, StableDiffusion](/stable-diffusion-vs-dalle-2) both of which blew my mind and made me think of the future differently.

 ### How to write prompts for DALL-E / Craiyon: a crash course
 Usually, what I do is write what I want (adjectives + nouns usually get better results than verbs or complex scenes), then append